How does a Bullet Proof Glass Works?

 This sandwich of layers defines a laminate.
 It can be nearly ten times thicker than a single pane of normal glass and it’s typically very heavy.
 When a bullet strikes bulletproof glass, its vigor spreads out sideways by the layers.
 Since the energy is divided between several distinct pieces of glass and plastic and put on a large area, it is instantly absorbed.

-Bulletproof glass generally works by offering a supplementary security measure to protect your vehicles.
+Bulletproof glass generally works by offering a supplementary security measure to protect your armored luxury car.
 Like other materials, bulletproof glass is not impermeable completely.
 So the more correct term for bulletproof glass is bullet-resistant glass or armored ballistic glass.

 While selecting various materials, bulletproof glass manufacturers not only consider the strength of the material but also optical clarity.
 Acrylic and polycarbonate are the two most admired kinds of resins which have both these features.
 These are tremendously sound and have a high level of optical clarity.
 So these are the most preferred choices in the last era.